samisalreadytaken/vs_library/Documentation.md

 It only needs to be included once in the lifetime of the map running in the server.
 Including it more than once does not affect the performance.

 ### Setting up basis event listeners
 Set up these event listeners to automatically validate player userids.
-This will let you access player userids, SteamIDs, and Steam names.
+This will let you access player userid, SteamID, and Steam names.

 Entity targetnames are arbitrary.
 ```